Continually Updated Clinical Reference

 Presently, no specific therapy is available for HD.
 Management consists of symptomatic therapy and counseling.

-• Agents used to treat symptoms of bradykinesia and rigidity, such as L-dopa or directly acting dopamine agonists, can be helpful but often exacerbate chorea and provoke hallucinations and psychosis.
+• Agents such as L-dopa or dopamine agonists can be helpful in the rigid form of the disease but may exacerbate chorea and provoke hallucinations and psychosis.

 Experimental therapies (eg, agents that improve mitochondrial energy metabolism, agents that attenuate glutamate neurotransmission and free radical scavengers) have been ineffective.